 Related Article

-Time commitment: 2 weeks
+Time commitment: 3-4 weeks

 2. Pass the NY Real Estate Broker Exam

 Once you’ve completed the NY real estate broker course requirements, you will need to create or log in to your eAccessNY account.
-Through this account, you’ll be able to schedule your New York real estate broker exam and later, receive your exam results
+Through this account, you’ll be able to schedule your New York real estate broker exam and later, receive your exam results.

-The New York real estate testing sites are located in the following cities:
+Real estate testing sites are located in the following cities:

 • Albany